bndnio/concurrency-mini-problems/README.md

 Both implementations are a very easy to argue for correctness.
-The channel implementation is easy to argue since data pushed onto a buffered channel should always be safe.
+The channel implementation is easy to argue since data pushed onto a buffered channel _should_ be safe.
 If there is too much data on the channel, that producer will simply wait.
-In the mutex implementation.
+In the mutex implementation we see that each side can freely access the shared data structure, as long as they do so in a safe way using the mutex.

-Both implementations however, do have the posibility of starvation.
+Both implementations however, do have the possibility of starvation.
 The channel implementation less-so since there is room to drop 100 elements into a buffered channel, giving time for the consumers to scale.
 Whereas in the mutex solution there is only one mutex every routine must fight